 37He took Peter and the two sons of Zebedee along with him, and he began to be sorrowful and troubled.
 38Then he said to them, "My soul is overwhelmed with sorrow to the point of death.
 Stay here and keep watch with me."
 39Going a little farther, he fell with his face to the ground and prayed, "My Father, if it is possible, may this cup be taken from me.
-Yet not as I will, but as you will" (Matthew 26:37-39, Emphasis mine).
+Yet not as I will, but as you will" (Matthew 26:37-39).

 The phrase, "overwhelmed with sorrow to the point of death" (v.
-38) describes the most profound emotional state a living soul can endure.
-Mark portrays Jesus as "deeply distressed and troubled" (Mark 14:33).
+38), describes the most profound emotional state a living soul can endure.
+Mark portrays Jesus as being "deeply distressed and troubled" (Mark 14:33).
 The Lord asked His disciples to keep watch with Him.

 Why couldn't Jesus' disciples stay awake to keep watch?
-What factors contributed to the disciples' falling asleep when He needed them to pray?
-Have you gone through a painful Gethsemane experience in your life?
-What positive results came from that time?
+What factors do you think contributed to the disciples' falling asleep when He needed them?